-The plans summarized in this document are used exclusively to provide benefits to you.
-Generally neither you nor Raytheon, nor anyone else can assign, transfer or attach your benefits or use them for collateral.
-Except for a very limited right of assignment of RAYSIP benefits under a qualified domestic relations order, generally neither you nor the company, nor anyone else can assign, transfer or attach your benefits or use them for collateral.
+The plans summarized in this document are used exclusively to provide benefits to you, and, in some cases, to your eligible dependents (including survivors, if you die).
+Except for a very limited right of assignment of life insurance benefits to family members and assignment of RAYSIP benefits under a qualified domestic relations order, generally neither you nor the company, nor anyone else can assign, transfer or attach your benefits or use them for collateral.

-Oualified Domestic Relations Orders
+Qualified Domestic Relations Orders